afsc-ema/EMAdownload/README.md

 ## Data Structure:

 EMA survey data are nuanced, as survey design and sample processing has changed throughout the timeseries.
-Please use `vignette(EMAdownload_introduction,package="EMAdownload")` to see a in-progress write-up of all important data concepts.
+Please use `vignette("EMAdownload_introduction", package="EMAdownload")` to see a in-progress write-up of all important data concepts.

 For any issues, please post them at https://github.com/afsc-ema/EMAdownload/issues